-proved necessary to make up the remainder of the state's quota.
-120 The Lay and Collect Act said that valuations of houses and lands were to be those determined under the Valuation Act.
-121 The House debated the Lay and Collect Act at length, 122 especially a proposal by Republican Samuel Smith of Maryland to tax houses uniformly with land at whatever flat rate was needed for each state's quota, 123 and a more modest proposal by Gallatin to maintain the set of progressive rates for houses but have them all float up or down, as needed to fill each state's quota, in a manner to ensure that the lowest rate for houses equaled the flat rate for land.
-124 By this proposal, Gallatin-whose rural western Pennsylvania district had a political rivalry with Philadelphia sought to make sure the brunt of the tax did not fall too hard on farmers in the event that the unpredictable rate on land (which depended on how much of the state's quota remained to be filled after tax liabilities for slaveholding and houses were determined) ended up higher than the rates on houses toward the low end of the progressive rate structure.
+The House debated the Lay and Collect Act at length, 156 especially a proposal by Republican Samuel Smith of Maryland to tax houses uniformly with land at whatever flat rate was needed for each state's quota, 157 and a more modest proposal by Gallatin to maintain the set of progressive rates for houses but have them all float up or down, as needed to fill each state's quota, in a manner to ensure that the lowest rate for houses equaled the flat rate for land.
+158 By this proposal, Gallatin-whose rural western-Pennsylvania district had a political rivalry with Philadelphia - sought to make sure the brunt of the tax did not fall too heavily on farmers in the event that the unpredictable rate on land (which depended on how much of the state's quota remained to be filled after tax liabilities for slaveholding and houses were determined) ended up higher than the rates on houses toward the low end of the progressive rate structure.
 But the House defeated both Smith and Gallatin's proposals.
 On July 2, it passed the bill, by a vote of 62 to 18.
-The yeas were 43 Federalists and 19 Republicans, while the nays were 18 Republicans and no Federalists.
-125 Gallatin ended up voting nay, despite all his work on the bill, apparently because of the failure of his proposal to protect farmers against the possibility of a high rate for land relative to the rates for houses.
-The bill went to the Senate, which made targeted but important amendments, including one to replace the progressive rates for houses with a flat rate of 4 mills.
-126 The Senate then passed the bill without a recorded vote, on July 9.
-127 When the Senate amendments reached the House, Gallatin said the Senate's 4-mill rate for houses wasn't good enough, because it wouldn't necessarily protect farms from bearing the brunt of the tax, as the rate on land might still end up higher than 4 mills.
-128 The House rejected the Senate's amendment on this point, among other disagreements.
-129 The Senate then receded from the flat 4-mill rate, 130 and the House then receded from other disagreements, 131 bringing the chambers into alignment.
-President Adams signed the Lay and Collect Act on July 16.
+The yeas were 43 Federalists and 19 Republicans, while the nays were 17 Republicans and one Federalist.
+159 Gallatin ended up voting nay, despite all his work on the bill, apparently because of the failure of his proposal to protect farmers against the possibility of a high rate for land relative to the rates for houses.
+160

+The bill went to the Senate, which made targeted but important amendments, including one to replace the progressive rates for houses with a flat rate of four mills.
+161 The Senate then passed the bill without a recorded vote on July 9.
+162 When the Senate amendments reached the House, Gallatin said the Senate's four-mill rate for houses was inadequate because it would not necessarily protect farms from bearing the brunt of the tax, as the rate on land might still end up higher than four mills.
+163 The House rejected the Senate's amendment on this point, among other disagreements.
+164 The Senate then receded from the flat four-mill rate, 165 and the House then receded from other disagree-